 Basis for processing

-Under the UK General Data Protection Regulation (GDPR), the lawful basis we rely on depends on the information we are collecting and the specific context:
+Under the UK General Data Protection Regulation, the lawful basis we rely on depends on the information we are collecting and the specific context.

 How we store your personal information

-We may need to share your data with 3rd party suppliers during some of our marketing campaigns and fundraising events.
+We may need to share your data with third-party suppliers during some of our marketing campaigns and fundraising events.
 This will be in accordance with our supplier policy and UK GDPR.

 Your data protection rights